EBZebra/docs/edge/source/guide/debuggingjs.md

 <img style="height:400px" src="images/debugging/inspecting_html.png"/>

-This panel works in much the same manner as those of Weinre and Chrome Web Inspector.
+This panel works in much the same manner as those of Weinre and Chrome Web Inspector (click on any image to enlarge).